-With the RAF, you could work in one of 20 specialist areas, like:
+You could work in one of 20 specialist areas, like:

-- Air operations — as a pilot and weapons systems officer, where you’ll take part in flying sorties, reconnaissance, and search and rescue duties
+- air operations — as a pilot and weapons systems officer, where you’ll take part in flying sorties, reconnaissance, and search and rescue duties

-- Engineering and logistics — as an aircraft and communications engineer, where you’ll commission new aircraft, service fleets and manage resources and supplies
+- engineering and logistics — as an aircraft and communications engineer, where you’ll commission new aircraft, service fleets and manage resources and supplies

-- Support services — as a catering, security or training officer, where you’ll provide day-to-day services for staff at RAF bases and in the field during operations
+- support services — as a catering, security or training officer, where you’ll provide day-to-day services for staff at RAF bases and in the field during operations

-- Professions — as a medical, dental or nursing officer, where you’ll manage specialist teams working in support of the service
+- professions — as a medical, dental or nursing officer, where you’ll manage specialist teams working in support of the service

 The areas of responsibility are split into squadrons, and you’ll manage a squadron with other officers who have also earned their rank or 'commission'.